 BROAD SPECTRUM BIOCIDE

-VIGOROX® WWTII is a highly effective biocide demonstrating superior microbial reductions of fecal coliform compared to gaseous chlorine or bleach at lower usage rates and shorter contact times, producing no chlorinated by-products (THMs).
+VIGOROX® WWTII is a highly effective biocide demonstrating superior microbial reductions of fecal coliform compared to other chemistries at lower usage rates and shorter contact times, producing no toxic by-products (THMs).

 - No need to de-chlorinate prior to discharge

 - Low capital storage and handling systems